 After getting engaged, many couples start to feel stressed about getting married.
-This could be what is known as “cold feet” (premarital doubt).
+This could be what is known as cold feet or premarital doubt.
 It is not uncommon to ask yourself, “Is this the right person to spend the rest of my life with?”
 However, it could just be jitters and nerves about the wedding planning process.
 Maybe this feeling is pressure from well-meaning friends and relatives pushing along their expectations of what you should do from the moment you’ve announced your engagement.
 Take time to explore why you might feel stress about the wedding and identify the possible sources.

-Many couples stay engaged for a year or more before starting on planning and budgeting for their wedding.
-They revel in being engaged, while letting it all sink in, and use this time to get to know each other better.
-Taking one’s time benefits the couple in feeling less stressful and more time to discuss any doubts, as well.
+Many couples stay engaged for a year or more before planning and budgeting for their weddings.
+They revel in being engaged, while letting it all sink in and using this time to get to know each other better.
+Taking one’s time benefits the couple by lowering pressure and stress and allowing for more time to discuss any impending fears or doubts.

 Premarital Education and Pre-Wedding Counseling

 Your engagement is the perfect time to get to know yourself and your partner better.
 You’re both learning about each other and solving new issues together, which is good practice for your lifetime as a married couple.
-You’re both learning to become more open, honest, and to alleviate any fears of deeper intimacy.
+You’re both learning to become more open and more honest and to alleviate any fears of deeper intimacy.

-Many couples chose longer engagements for the opportunity to get to know each other’s “for-better-or-worse” firsthand, and in advance, before the wedding.
+Many couples choose longer engagements for the opportunity to get to know each other’s “for-better-or-worse” firsthand, and in advance.
 This gives a couple the chance to start working things out early.
-You both might have doubts, as you learn more about each other.
+You both might have doubts as you learn more about each other.
 Relax and explore your feelings together.
 Whirlwind romances can and will grow into a much bigger lasting love, which hopefully lasts a lifetime.

-However, if there are any issues, hesitations, or second thoughts which come up, they could be based on the right or wrong reasons.
+However, if there are any issues, hesitations, or second thoughts that arise, they could be for good reasons.
 Perhaps premarital counseling or marriage education could be of assistance to both of you.

-This is the perfect time to turn to someone at your church, or to a professional counselor whom you can trust.
-They will have heard many pre-marital issues from different couples they have counseled, and can help you learn to understand your differences before it gets too far out of hand.
-Many of us turn to these individuals even after getting married for advice.
-These relationship experts help solve problems and can counsel you on marriages issues, which can have lasting benefits.
-It’s acceptable to say you can’t solve every relationship issue yourselves.
+This is the perfect time to turn to someone at your church or to a professional counselor you can trust.
+They will have heard many pre-marital issues from different couples they have counseled and can help you learn to understand your differences before it gets too far out of hand.
+Many of us turn to these individuals for advice even after getting married.
+These relationship experts help solve problems and can counsel you on marital issues, which can have lasting benefits.
+It’s okay to admit you can’t solve every relationship issue yourself.
 It’s better to learn together how to deal with issues, since problems can get out of control without proper intervention.
 After all, a lasting marriage is always a work in progress, so don’t be afraid to get good counseling anytime.

 Pre-Wedding Stress Reduction

 There are many techniques to help with pre-wedding stress reduction.
-Here’s a few tips:
+Here are a few tips:

-- Time management: Plan to get organized and stay organized.
+- Plan to get organized and stay organized.

 - Accept that you can’t do everything yourself.
 Ask for help when needed.